w3f/polkadot-wiki/docs/learn/learn-nominator.md

 rewards is extremely unsafe.

 !!!info
     Being a nominator is made simpler by using the [**Staking Dashboard**](https://staking.polkadot.cloud/#/overview) that will guide you step by step through specifying rewards destination and bonded amount, and nominating validators (more on this below).
-Note that staking proxies are not currently supported on the dashboard.

 ## Nominating with the Polkadot-JS UI